C20

 - Inspect for impact damage: Check the robot's body, especially around the bumper and top turret, for signs of drops or collisions.

-- Clean all sensors: Wipe cliff sensors, bumper IR windows, LiDAR or camera windows, and side wall sensors with a microfiber cloth.
+- Clean all sensors: Wipe the cliff sensors, bumper IR windows, LiDAR or camera windows, and side wall sensors with a microfiber cloth.

-- Reset robot: Perform a factory reset via the Wyze app or button sequence (consult manual).
+- Reset robot: Perform a factory reset via the Wyze app or button sequence (consult the manual).
 Note that this may erase maps and settings.

 Advertisements